SEO & Visibility

 }

-4. FAQ content not present on the page
+4. FAQ content not on the page

 What you see: FAQPage schema with questions that are literally not in the visible HTML.

-5. Description with unsubstantiated claims
+5. Description with claims you cannot substantiate

 What you see: “description”: “We are the best SEO agency in Belgium with 500+ satisfied clients”